tonder0812/gogoanime/README.md

 The `-c` flag makes the program run continually (every five minutes)

+Use the up and down arrows to scroll

 ## Config

 The config folder has 4 files inside: